Alfred-Kobby/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 13-change_class.sql file: removes all records with score <= 5

 14-average.sql file: computes the score average of all records in second_table

+15-groups.sql file: list number of records with the same score